-Grade and Graduation Requirements: A minimum grade of 2.0 and a minimum cumulative 2.50 GPA required for all chemistry, biology, and biochemistry courses counted toward the major.
+Grade and Graduation Requirements: A minimum 2.0 grade and a minimum cumulative 2.50 GPA required for all chemistry, biology, and biochemistry courses counted toward the major.
 Minimum 2.50 GPA required for the BIOC 440, BIOC 441, and BIOC 442 sequence.
-Minimum overall cumulative 2.50 GPA required for graduation.
+Minimum 2.50 cumulative GPA required for graduation.

 Bachelor of Arts